Seven simple steps to achieving your goals

 Much has been written on the importance of goals and their relationship to success and happiness.
 As entrepreneurs, I am sure most, if not all of you already know the importance of taking action to achieve your goals.

 But how many of us practice this on a daily basis?

 To help keep me focused on achieving my goals, I follow a simple seven-step outline.
 Practice this and I believe it will help propel you towards the success to which you aspire:

 1. Write down your goal

 Get your goal out of your imagination and on to a piece of paper.
 This then becomes a statement of intent.
-The process of writing down your goal forces the subconscious to accept the commitment you have made to work towards your target.
+The process of writing down your goal or target forces the subconscious to accept the commitment you have made to work towards your target.